venkys-io/Code-Blogs/Sorting/Easy/Insertion Sort/README.md

     - The "printArray" method is responsible for printing the elements of an array to the console.
 3. Main Method:
     - The "main" method initializes an array of integers, calls the "insertionSort" method to sort the array, and then prints the sorted array using the "printArray" method.

+    ## Test Cases:

+    - **Test Case 1:**
+    Enter the size of the array: 5
+    Enter the elements of the array:
+    4 2 7 1 9
+    Sorted Array:
+    1 2 4 7 9
+    - **Test Case 2:**
+    Enter the size of the array: 3
+    Enter the elements of the array:
+    100 0 -50
+    Sorted Array:
+    -50 0 100
+    - **Error Case 1:**
+    Enter the size of the array: -2
+    Invalid size.
+Please enter a positive integer.
+    - **Error Case 2:**
+    Enter the size of the array: 4
+    Enter the elements of the array:
+    a b c d

+        Invalid input.
+Please enter valid integers.